roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 ---

-Yuuyami had customary been  viewing the Lydia's dining scene.
+Yuuyami had  been  customary viewing the Lydia's dining scene.
-Within the library rest space, Lydia was stuffing her cheeks.
+Within the library rest space, Lydia was stuffing her cheeks up.
 Basically, Lydia subsist on​ nothing but vegetables.
 When, in spite of beyond a half of the salad had remained, Lydia laid a fork down.